 Men and Women Must Organise to Defend Their Families – Part 2

-With so much at risk, what has stopped us from seeing we need to take family governance as seriously as we would any business or corporation we were the head of?
+With so much at risk, what has stopped us from seeing we need to take family governance as seriously as we would take the governance of any business or corporation?

-The unfortunate truth is that for every simple solution, there are usually at least ten bad ideas floating around out there.
-And when it comes to love, family, and the politics of governance in general, people tend to become emotionally attached to their bad ideas!
+The unfortunate truth is that for every simple and effective solution, there are usually at least ten bad ideas floating around out there.
+Even worse, when it comes to love, family, and the politics of governance in general, people tend to become emotionally attached to their bad ideas.

 As clearly misguided and illogical as they are, bad ideas like, ‘All you need is love’ and ‘Mother/Father knows best’, are sometimes treated like the very meaning of life.